neel9248/DataScienceToolbox/datasciencetoolbox/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App (NOT THE CS1660 README.md please navigate back one directory to run datasciencetoolbox)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).